derpolsper/encode/README.md

 If wine64 is installed, you should uninstall it to prevent windows applications from being installed there.

-Download eac3to, AvsPmod, avs2yuv, Avisynth, Avisynth Plugins, BalanceBorders, FillMargins, FixColumnbrightness and ColorMatrix.
+Download eac3to, AvsPmod, avs2yuv, Avisynth, Avisynth Plugins, BalanceBorders, FillMargins, FixBrightnessProtect and ColorMatrix.

 Install Avisynth: